Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 ### Modded Server JARS

 - [Forge](http://files.minecraftforge.net/) - Forge is server software based on the MCP.
-Both the server and client need to be running the same mods.
+Both the server and client need to be running the same mods. b1.7.3 - 1.0 versions can be found [here](https://mcarchive.net/mods/minecraftforge?gvsn=).
-Version: 1.1 - 1.16.5
+Version: b1.7.3 - 1.16.5
 Currently Active

 - [Fabric](https://fabricmc.net/) - Fabric, unlike Forge, is not based on the MCP.
 This allows it to be updated for snapshots easier. **It is incompatible with Forge.**
-Version: 1.14 - 21w06a (1.17 Snapshot)
+Version: 1.14 - 1.17.1
 Currently Active

 - [ModLoaderMP](https://mcarchive.net/mods/modloadermp) - ModLoaderMP was the first multiplayer mod loader, supporting from Beta 1.4 to release 1.5.2.